GMT104/Platworm4.1/readme.md

 ===============

 A project worms and their daily living.
-This include shooting, eating, dying and amusing people like you.
+This include shooting, eating, dying and amusing people like **you**.

 - *Worms Mechanics* 	 contains all aspects concerning the worms and their daily world.
 - *Statements*		 is used to parse programs